Galesburg, Kansas

 Galesburg is a city in Neosho County, Kansas, United States.
 As of the 2020 census, the population of the city was 149.

 History

 Christopher and Elvina Boje gave land to build the town of Galesburg in 1871.

-Their daughter, Etta met and married Samuel Magner and raised family there.

 Galesburg was laid out and platted in 1871 when the railroad was extended to that point.
 A post office established in Rose Hill (an extinct town) was moved to Galesburg, and opened in March 1871.